IntersectMBO/governance-actions/preview/2025-05-08-infobudget/metadata.jsonld.md

 # Rationale

-This rationale underpins the Cardano Blockchain Ecosystem Budget Info Action - an aggregate allocation of 275,269,340 ada across 39 proposals that each won >50% of participating DRep stake (3.8B ada in live stake, ≈ 70% of actively delegated stake excluding auto delegation options).
+This rationale underpins the Cardano Blockchain Ecosystem Budget Info Action - an aggregate allocation of 275,269,340 ada across 39 proposals that each won >50% of participating DRep stake (3.8B ada in live stake, ≈ 70% of actively delegated stake excluding pre-defined voting options).

 ## Proposal Intake & Consolidation